PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/User-Experience Design in Power BI.md

 Finally, rename your dashboard back to it's original name ('SDGIndicatorsDashboard_YourNameHere', your name obviously goes somewhere here...) and upload it to github.

 Also fill in your worklog!
 If your worklog and learninglog are lacking, work on them now; they're vital pieces of evidence without which you can't be graded!
-Remember that **the deadline for handing in the Dashboard is Thursday of week 7 at 17:00!**
+Remember that **the deadline for handing in the Dashboard is Friday of week 7 at 17:00!**

 ## Datalab Preparation
 - Conclusion section first draft